 B.S. in Computer Science - System/Scientific Option

-The Systems/Scientific Applications Option requires a minimum of 47 hours of approved computer science courses.
+The Systems/Scientific Applications Option requires 50 hours including 47 hours of computer science courses and 3 hours of STAT 301.
 In addition, this option requires additional mathematics courses and several science courses designated for science or engineering majors.

 Please use iCAP within TopNet to verify your remaining degree requirements for the program of your catalog year.